-The German legislator does not intend to introduce the paternity leave provided for in the Directive, at least with the proposed law, because of the existing regulations on parental leave.
+The German legislator does not intend to introduce the paternity leave provided for in the Directive, at least with the new law, because of the existing regulations on parental leave.

 Paternity leave through the "Package for more partnership"?

-The rather half-hearted implementation of the directive by the proposed law could partially be made up for by the "package for more partnership" announced by the German government.
-This separate legislative project is intended to address several aspects that could actually have been regulated in the proposed law.
+The rather half-hearted implementation of the directive by the new law could partially be made up for by the "package for more partnership" announced by the German government.
+This separate legislative project is intended to address several aspects that could actually have been regulated in the new law.

 The "package for more partnership" provides for the following key points: